msft-davidlee/contoso-coffee-house/AZUREBLUEPRINTS.md

 ```
 DeployBlueprint.ps1 -SVC_PRINCIPAL_ID <Object Id for Contoso Coffee House GitHub Service Principal> -MY_PRINCIPAL_ID <Object Id for your user>
 ```
-8. Create the secret(s) in your github dev environment as defined in secrets section below.
-Be sure to populate with your desired values from the previous steps.
-9. Create certificate for your solution using the following ``` openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out demo.contoso.com.crt -keyout demo.contoso.com.key -subj "/CN=demo.contoso.com/O=aks-ingress-tls" ```
+7. Create certificate for your solution using the following ``` openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out demo.contoso.com.crt -keyout demo.contoso.com.key -subj "/CN=demo.contoso.com/O=aks-ingress-tls" ```
-10. Next, upload the outputs to a container named certs in your shared storage account.
+8. Next, upload the outputs to a container named certs in your shared storage account.
-11. We will need to create an App Registration to represent your API.
+9. We will need to create an App Registration to represent your API.
 I recommand creating a different AAD tenant instead of using your CORP AAD tenant to avoid permission/setup issues.
 If you have a VS Subscription, you probably already associate that with your own AAD tenant which would be a good one to use.
 You should also note that as part of Azure Blueprint deployment, you have an existing Azure Key Vault created which you need to use in a moment.
 For now, use the following:
     1. Name: **Contoso Customer Service Rewards API**
     2. Under *Expose an API*, create the following Application ID URI: **api://contoso-cs-rewards-api** and create the following scope: **Points.List**
     3. Under *App roles*, create the following App roles **Access API**